jodhernandezbe/EoL4Chem/README.md

 U.S. Environmental Protection Agency, administered by the Oak Ridge Institute for Science and Education through an Interagency Agreement No. DW-89-92433001 between the U.S. Department of Energy and the U.S. Environmental Protection Agency.

 -----------------------------------------------------------------------------------------------------------------------------
-<a name="myfootnote1">1</a>: Feel free to optimize the codes for better performance, create a relational database to use a relational database management system (e.g., MySQL), and perform database normalization..
+<a name="myfootnote1">1</a>: Feel free to optimize the codes for better performance, create a relational database to use a relational database management system (e.g., MySQL), and perform database normalization.